stustanet/stustanet-website/content/_index.en.md

 {{% two-columns %}}{{% column %}}

 StuStaNet is a registered association that operates a computer network connecting about {{< users >}} users in the Studentenstadt Freimann and the dormitory Max-Bill-Straße in Munich to the Internet.

-The network is operated entirely by volunteers.
+### By Students, for Students

+Born as a student initiative, StuStaNet is still operated entirely by volunteers.
+In cooperation with the Munich Student Union and the Leibniz Supercomputing Centre we are able to provide the residents of the Studentenstadt Freimann with an inexpensive Internet connection.

+Interested students also have the opportunity to become actively involved in StuStaNet and gain practical experience.

 {{< button ref="about.en.md" label="About the Association" >}}

-## Become a Member
+## Becoming a Member

 While we provide some services to all residents of the Studentenstadt Freimann and the Max-Bill dormitory, some services are exclusively for our members.